-- It is the process of change that leads up to menopause, and can last from 2-8 years.
+- This is the process of change that leads up to menopause.

-- Menopause is the point in a woman’s life when she has not had a menstrual period for one year.
+- This is the point in a woman’s life when she has not had a menstrual period for one year.

 Other Types of Menopause

-For some women, menopause will not follow a natural progression.
+For some women, menopause does not follow a natural progression.
 There are two main reasons this can happen:

-- Premature Menopause: Menopause before the age of 40; can be caused by cancer drugs, genetics, autoimmune disorders or chromosomal abnormalities
+- Premature menopause: Menopause before age 40 can be caused by cancer drugs, genetics, autoimmune disorders or chromosomal abnormalities.

-- Surgical Menopause: Menopause as a result of surgeries like hysterectomies or oophorectomies can happen at any age.
+- Surgical menopause: Menopause as a result of surgeries like a hysterectomy (removal of the uterus) or oophorectomy (removal of the ovaries) can happen at any age.

 Symptoms of Menopause